iPhone 8 Specs And Features: A Display With Holes, Cat 16 LTE, A Steel Frame And More

 Since the ‘bendgate’ issue with the iPhone 6 Plus, Apple’s smartphones have been increasingly durable, with 2015’s iPhone 6S and 2016’s iPhone 7 being devices that are quite sturdy, albeit prone to scratches due to their metal frame.
 Thus, it would be interesting to see how Apple would utilize a glass design with the iPhone 8 without compromising its structural integrity.
 Analysts are predicting that Apple would be utilizing a steel frame in the iPhone 8, allowing the all-glass device’s internals to be well-protected.
 So far, however, these speculations have not been confirmed.

 One thing that is particularly interesting is a patent that was recently granted to the tech giant on January 2017.
 A MacWorld report stated that Patent 9,543,364, which was granted on January 10, described a pretty unique system that would allow Apple to create displays with “openings” or holes.
 Doing so would allow the tech giant to create a display that would practically cover the full face of the device, with the cameras, sensors and other forms of controls being hidden behind the screen.
 If these sound familiar, it is because they are, since an all-display design has been in the iPhone 8’s rumor mill for some time now.
+After all, over the last few months, rumors of an all-glass, wraparound OLED screen for the upcoming flagship have been emerging.

 Notably, the display system described in the recently-granted patent would also address the rumors about the iPhone 8’s bezels, which are speculated to be thinner than ever.
 After all, a display with openings would allow Apple to forego most of the spaces around the edges of the device, which are usually utilized by the tech giant for various apertures and controls.
 This particular design, of course, has been welcomed very well by fans of the flagship smartphone, especially since the design of the iPhone’s bezels has become quite outdated compared to its rivals in recent years.